kaushik88/kaushik88.github.io/_posts/2015-08-18-the-strategy-pattern.md

 The disadvantage of this approach is that -

 1. If the logic that decides the algorithm is needed at multiple places, then the code has to be repeated.
 2. More codebase reading for a new developer trying to add a new algorithm.

 **Example**

 A Strategy defines a set of algorithms that can be used interchangeably.
+Some examples where this can be applied -

-Modes of transportation to an airport is an example of a Strategy.
+1. Modes of transportation to an airport is an example of a Strategy.
 Several options exist such as driving one's own car, taking a taxi, an airport shuttle, a city bus, or a limousine service.
 All the modes perform the same function.

-Various compression or decompression algorithms is another example of a Strategy.
+2. Various compression or decompression algorithms is another example of a Strategy.
 Depending on certain factors, the Context can change the compression algorithm which will perform both the compress and decompress operations.

 **Code**